 You must have a cumulative undergraduate grade point average (GPA) of 2.50 on a 4.00 scale (as measured by the institution awarding your degree) at the time we receive your application, as well as at the time of graduation.
 The GPA requirement is mandated by the school districts and credentialing programs with which we work.
 Graduate school GPAs should not be used or averaged in with undergraduate GPAs.
 If you are accepted into Teach For America and your final GPA falls below a 2.50, you will forego your position with Teach For America.
 Applicants must also pass any coursework indicated on their transcript as “in progress” at the time of their interview.
 If your cumulative undergraduate GPA was below a 2.50 but you have a graduate degree with a cumulative GPA of 3.50 or higher, learn more about our GPA Prerequisite Waiver.

-Due to the hiring restrictions of many of our partner school districts, Teach For America may only accept US citizens, nationals, legal permanent residents, or have received action for childhood arrivals for admission into the corps.
+Due to the hiring restrictions of many of our partner school districts, Teach For America may only accept US citizens, nationals, legal permanent residents, or people who have received deferred action for childhood arrivals (DACA) for admission into the corps.
 Individuals who are in the United States under a student, work, or tourist visa are not eligible to become Teach For America corps members.
 Similarly, individuals who have refugee status but nothing indicating permanent resident alien status are not eligible to become Teach For America corps members.

 Therefore, if you are invited to a final interview, you must provide legal documentation that proves you are a citizen, national, lawful permanent resident of the United States or have received deferred action for childhood arrivals.
 Visas are not acceptable.

 If you are not from the US and are from a country that is part of the Teach For All network, you may be eligible to join one of our partner programs.
 Learn more about Teach For All.